TheRealShoxie/Interactive-Robot-Chess/README.md

 * CONFIG						- involves config-refs
     * Configuration References  - Holds configuration references in pdf and docx
-	* Meetings					- Holds all meeting related docs
+	* Journal					- Holds all meetings and journal notes for work
 * DEV							- Used for experimental work
 * DOCS                          - Holds all documents
     * Important_Links		- Holds all important links for the project